MaineHealth Board of Trustees

 Ed serves on the Board of Trustees of Memorial Hospital in North Conway, NH.
 He chairs the Finance Committee and serves on the Executive Committee and the Governance Committee.
 He is a former medical device executive.
 Ed retired as President and CEO of Rhode Island based Davol, Inc. a division of C.R.
 Bard, Inc. After leaving Davol, Inc. he began a second career investing in medical, biotech, and related companies.
 Ed was one of the initial investors in Aspen Dental, a dental practice management company and during that time was interim CEO of Aspen Dental.
 His investment and management experience included a number of diverse medical specialties.

-Ed is a lawyer admitted to practice in Massachussetts and Rhode Island.
+Ed is a lawyer admitted to practice in Massachusetts and Rhode Island.
 He and his wife reside in Bartlett, NH.

 David James Kumaki, MD, FACP